Tony Scullion: Football career

 Scullion was a late developer and never played minor football for Derry.
-He was asked into the U-21 team in his last year.

-The side went on to win the U-21 1983 Ulster Championship and went on to be runners up to Mayo in the All-Ireland Under-21 Football Championship after a replay.
+In his last year of eligibility the county's U-21 team won the 1983 Ulster Championship and were runners-up to Mayo in the All-Ireland Under-21 Football Championship after a replay.

 Playing at full-back, Scullion was man of the match in both the 1987 and 1993 Ulster Senior Football Championship finals.
-Derry defeated Donegal in the 1993 decider in torrential rain at Clones and he is famed for his diving block in the match.
+Derry defeated Donegal in the 1993 decider in torrential rain at Clones, during which he made a crucial diving block.
 Derry went on to win the 1993 All-Ireland Championship after a semi-final victory over Dublin and final defeat of Cork.

 With Derry, Scullion also collected three National Football League medals in 1992, 1995 and 1996.

-Scullion (like Derry Team-mate Anthony Tohill) won four GAA All Stars Awards (a record for an Ulster defender, in 1987, 1992, 1993 and 1995 (despite Derry only playing two games that year).
+Scullion's four GAA All Stars Awards in 1987, 1992, 1993 and 1995 are a record for a defender from Ulster.
+He shares the record for his county with Anthony Tohill.

-Along with Armagh's Martin McQuillan, Scullion won an incredible six consecutive Interprovincial Championship/Railway Cup medals with Ulster between 1989 and 1995.
-Only one other player ever won six Railway Cups in a row - Cork's Christy Ring.
+Along with Armagh's Martin McQuillan, Scullion won six consecutive Interprovincial Championship/Railway Cup medals with Ulster between 1989 and 1995, to equal the mark of Cork's Christy Ring.

-He was runner up on three occasions for Ballinascreen in the Derry Senior Football Championship.
+He was runner-up on three occasions for Ballinascreen in the Derry Senior Football Championship.

 Hurling career

-Scullion was also a keen hurling for both Ballinascreen and Derry.
+Scullion was also a keen hurler for both Ballinascreen and Derry.
 He played in five Derry Senior Hurling Championship finals and was man of the match in the 1989 final, despite never winning a final.
 He played for the Derry hurling team between 1983 and 1991.

-He was part of the Derry side which were runners up to Down in the 1988 All-Ireland B final.
+He was part of the Derry side that were runners-up to Down in the 1988 All-Ireland B final.